-Civic Studies Major
+Civic Studies Co-Major

-Civic Studies is an interdisciplinary field that focuses on critical reflection, ethical thinking, and action for social change, within and between societies.
+Offered though the School of Arts and Sciences, Civic Studies is an interdisciplinary field that focuses on critical reflection, ethical thinking, and action for social change, within and between societies.
 People who think and act together to improve society must address problems of collective action (how to get members to work together) and deliberation (how to reason together about contested values).
 They must also:

 - Understand how power is organized and how it operates within and between societies.

 - Grapple with social conflict, violence, and other obstacles to peaceful cooperation.

 - Consider questions of justice and fairness when social tensions arise.

 - Confront questions about appropriate relationships to outsiders of all types.